marcusdesai/marcusdesai.github.io/content/2023/Aug/implementing-pos.md

 Most formal definition implementing work is here, so we'll do it first 😊 You can find the full code for the AST implementation [here][impl-tree].

 There's a lot to say about the concept of ASTs themselves, but I want to remain focused on the task at hand.
-I propose for now we only think about the tree structure we're going to write, without being too concerned with what an AST really is.
+I propose for now that we only think about the tree structure we're going to write, without being too concerned with what an AST really is.

 First off, we need to map structural elements of patterns to parts of the AST, hence a class for each of these.
 Not all syntactical elements are mapped and there's more to say about what gets represented in AST or not, let's remain focused though.